junyachen/GSDPMM/README.md

    {"text": "wes welker blame costly turnover", "cluster": 89}
          	......

-The output of GSDMM are D (the number of documents in the dataset) lines.
+The output of GSDPMM are D (the number of documents in the dataset) lines.
 Each line contains the estimated cluster for that document.